 If you’re noticing a proliferation of flies, and your brassicas or root vegetables are starting to yellow, it’s a warning sign.
-You may have an infestation of root maggots.
+You may have an root maggot infestation.
 These fly larvae are no joke!
 Hungrily, they will chew through your plants, causing them to lose vigor, wilt, yellow, and possibly die off.

-Rescuing your plants from root maggots is possible!
+Rescuing your plants from root maggots (whether it’s the cabbage root maggot, seedcorn, or onion root maggot) is possible!
 Read on to learn everything you need to know about these garden pests and how to wipe them out.

 Good Control Options For Root Maggots: